Search Contextures Sites

 • In the Workbook Connections window, click Add

-• At the bottom of the Existing Connections window, click Browse for More.
+• At the bottom of the Existing Connections window, click the Browse button (Browse for More).

 Browse for More

-• Navigate to the folder where your files are located.
+• In the Select Data Source dialog box, navigate to the folder where your files are located.
 In this example the files are in the C:\_TEST folder

 • Select one of the files that you want to import -- EastSales.xlsx in this example -- and click Open.